JacobTheEvans/react-premade-builder/readme.md

 <p>3.
 Open a terminal and run 'node build.js'</p>
 <p>4.
 Open the /public/index.html in your browser and checkout your React Website</p>
 <p>*Note*</p>
 <p>This project uses watchify so you can leave your build script running.
-If any changes occur the code will rebuild</p>
+If any changes occur in the code  your app will rebuild</p>